USS Brownson (DD-868)

 Asbestos is efficient at insulating against heat and preventing the spread of fire.
 It is also lightweight but strong.
 Because heat-generating equipment and steam on board a destroyer like the Brownson and adding weight is not ideal, asbestos was chosen as a cheap material to insulate and protect the crew from fire.

-While asbestos was used throughout the ship, from adhesives and flooring to deck coatings and firefighting and safety gear worn by the crew, it was used most in the engine, boiler, turbine, machine rooms, and pipe insulation.
+While asbestos was used throughout the ship, from adhesives and flooring to decking coatings and firefighting and safety gear worn by the crew, asbestos was used most in:

 These were the places where it was most needed to insulate hot equipment and hot water in pipes and to prevent the start or spread of a deadly fire.